kumail1992/timesheet-angular/README.md

 Implement new page which allows user to enter time logs for the tasks he/she has done.

-\- User needs to select task (using autocomplete/typeahead preferably) and enter start and end date and time.
+\- User needs to select task type (using autocomplete/typeahead preferably) and enter start and end date and time.

 \- Bonus task (if time allows): User should be able to see the logs he/she has entered.